jeog/TDAmeritradeAPI/README.md

     - [use your browser and a localhost redirect uri](https://developer.tdameritrade.com/content/simple-auth-local-apps) -or-
     - [use your own server](https://developer.tdameritrade.com/content/web-server-authentication-python-3) -or-
     - use a 3rd party solution e.g [auth0](https://auth0.com)
+    - **we'll try to include an automated tool at some point in the future**

 3. use ```RequestAccessToken``` to get an access token stored in a ```Credentials``` struct (**only has to be done once, until the refresh token expires in 3 months**)
 ```